-Figure 21.
-Spatial sense of presence ratings for different content display methods
+Figure 23.
+Spatial sense of presence ratings for different methods

-The engagement chart shows that the three-dimensional mapping method scores best (Figure 22).
-Among the two-dimensional methods, in this case, fusion has the highest score range (12-15) and the highest mean (13.44).
-The video has a wider range, indicating more distinct estimates.
-Although the distribution of ratings is more stable, the cut-off has lower ratings and therefore a lower mean than the video (11.83 and 12.94 respectively).
-The blending method scored the highest, possibly because, during the display of the content, the user not only sees the overlapping visual destination when changing position but also controls the brightness of the destination when moving towards it.
+The immersion chart shows that the three-dimensional method scores best (Figure 24).
+Among the two-dimensional methods, blending has the highest score range (12-15) and the highest mean (13.44).
+The sequential transition has a wider range, indicating more distinct estimates.
+Although the distribution of ratings is more stable, the clipping has lower ratings and, therefore, a lower mean than the sequential transition (11.83 and 12.94, respectively).
+The blending method scored the highest, possibly because, when displaying the content, the user not only sees the overlapping visual destination but also controls the brightness of the destination when moving towards it.